Academic Master

 Seneca’s Work on the Eschatological View

 Imperial biographies are the black comedy of imperial classical conditions.
 Therefore, one can learn not to give so much weight to such goings since Mommsen.
-We now realize that the Tacitean tradition is a kind of a unique pleading history written from the perspective of a disenfranchised but still ambitious upper class.
+We now realize that the Tacitean tradition is a unique pleading history written from the perspective of a disenfranchised but still ambitious upper class.

 Works Cited